zio/zio/docs/datatypes/test/environment/index.md

 - [`TestRandom`](./random.md)
 - [`TestSystem`](./system.md)

+Stability is what we expect from tests, at least those we consider unit tests.
+Consecutive runs should yield the same results and take more or less the same amount of time.

+External services, such as payment APIs, object storages, HTTP APIs, are the biggest source of complexity during testing.
+It is normal to hide these kinds of services behind an interface and provide test instances to regain control and determinism.

+However, there is another source of complexity that comes from the local infrastructure that is also hard to control without building prior abstractions.
+Things like stdin/stdout, clocks, random generators, schedulers can make writing tests hard or even impossible.

+Fortunately, ZIO abstracted most of it in its runtime under `Environment` type.
+Thanks to this design ZIO Test could easily provide its own implementation named `TestEnvironment` which gives us test implementations of mentioned infrastructure.

 If we are using ZIO Test and extending `RunnableSpec` a `TestEnvironment` containing all of them will be automatically provided to each of our tests.
 Otherwise, the easiest way to use the test implementations in ZIO Test is by providing the `TestEnvironment` to our program:

 ```scala mdoc:invisible:nest